This post contains some affiliate links. Please see our disclosures for more information.

 Classic handbags and permanent collection styles go for more

-Bags like the Chanel classic flap, the Hermes Birkin, the Hermes Kelly, and the Louis Vuitton Speedy, for example, are considered classics and are part of their permanent collections.
+Bags like the Chanel classic flap, the Hermes Birkin, the Hermes Kelly, and the Louis Vuitton Speedy, for example, are considered classic investment bags and are part of their permanent collections.
 This means these handbags never go on sale, instead, the prices have constantly always gone up.

 As a result, luxury handbags like these are always in high demand, and pre-owned versions of them tend to command a high price.
 Sometimes they sell for the same price as a brand new bag and sometimes for much more depending on the condition and demand for the bag.